 - 2.5.1.
-During the Summer Term of 2020 parents/carers of all the children in Year 5 in Warwickshire primary/junior schools will be issued with a leaflet, relevant to their area, about the process of selection.
-Parents/carers will be asked to register if they want their child to be tested.
-Parents/carers of children not attending those schools can contact Warwickshire Admissions to request that information or visit the Warwickshire Admissions website from Tuesday 5th May 2020. - 2.5.2.
-Parents/carers whose children have a disability and/or require special resources to sit the Entrance Test must complete a supplementary form as well as a registration form and submit these to Warwickshire Admissions or the Grammar Schools in Birmingham (depending with whom you are registering for the Entrance Test) by 11.59pm on Wednesday 10th June 2020. - 2.5.3.
-The closing date for registering for selection tests for all the selective schools in Warwickshire is 11.59pm on Friday 26th June 2020.
+During the summer term of 2021 parents / carers of all the children in Year 5 in Warwickshire primary / junior schools will be issued with a leaflet, relevant to their area, about the process of selection.
+Parents / carers will be asked to register if they want their child to be tested.
+Parents / carers of children not attending those schools can contact Warwickshire Admissions to request that information or visit the Warwickshire Admissions website from Monday 10th May 2021. - 2.5.2.
+Parents / carers whose children have a disability and / or require special resources to sit the Entrance Test must complete a supplementary form as well as a registration form and submit these to Warwickshire Admissions or the Grammar Schools in Birmingham (depending with whom you are registering for the Entrance Test) by 11.59pm on Friday 11th June 2021. - 2.5.3.
+The closing date for registering for selection tests for all the selective schools in Warwickshire is 11.59pm on Wednesday 30th June 2021.
 Registration after that date will be considered as late.
-An exception will be made for parents/carers who can provide evidence of a move of address into the priority circle by 11.59pm on Thursday 31st December 2020.
-Late registrations will only be considered after the first round of offers and may not be tested before National Offer Day. - 2.5.4.
-The main testing session will take place on in September 2020. - 2.5.5.
-Applications will be made on the home authority's Common Application Form as part of the co-ordinated process with neighbouring authorities.
+An exception will be made for parents / carers who can provide evidence of a move of address into the priority circle by 11.59pm on Friday 31st December 2021.
+Late registrations will only be considered after the first round of offers and may not be tested before the National Offer Day. - 2.5.4.
+The main testing session will take place in September 2021. - 2.5.5.
+Applications will be made on the home authority's CAF as part of the co-ordinated process with neighbouring authorities.
 As set out in the Schools Admissions Code (2014), 31st October is the national closing date for secondary applications.
-Applications received after this date will be considered late and will not be processed until after Monday 1st March 2021.
-An exception will be made for children moving into the priority circle where independent evidence can be provided by 11.59pm on Thursday 31st December 2020.
+Applications received after this date will be considered late and will not be processed until after Tuesday 1st March 2022.
+An exception will be made for children moving into the priority circle where independent evidence can be provided by 11.59pm on Friday 31st December 2021.